Religion of the Shang dynasty: Divination

 It has been recognised that some divinations were not made on the king's behalf, but by the aristocratic elite.
-Scholars idenitfy multiple groups of these so-called 'non-king divinations' which mostly date to the early and middle periods of Wu Ding's reign.
+Scholars identify multiple groups of these so-called 'non-king divinations' which mostly date to the early and middle periods of Wu Ding's reign.
 One such group comprises over 500 inscriptions excavated at the Huayuanzhuang East site that were originally commissioned by a Shang prince, (Note: The Prince of Huayuanzhuang was probably a son of Wu Ding, indicated in seven different oracle bones, though it is uncertain whether he was born by Fu Hao.
 Inscriptions of his own indicate that Wu Ding and Fu Hao were both in a close relationship with the patron, which supports this position.
 Besides, modern studies have identified that he worshipped Wu Ding's father Xiao Yi and his wife, addressing them as grandfather or grandmother.) and reflects a distinct writing style from that of the royal divinations.

-Aside from the royal and noble traditions, some academics identify a third type of divination that served public needs, especially in the Late Shang capital Yin.
-These divinations were likely conducted with less careful preparation, as evidenced by a number of oracle bones with rudimentary preparation found outside the capital's palace complex.
+Aside from the royal and noble traditions, some academics identify a third type of divination that served public needs.
+These divinations were conducted with less careful preparation; they do not feature inscriptions, either, suggesting that literate divination was restricted to a small group of royals and elites purportedly connected to the spirits.
 However, some divinations identified as public may have, in reality, belonged to the royal tradition.